-You'll see kettlebells that go from 2 pounds all the way up to 100 pounds.
-I ordered a 5-pounder because I wanted to start slow as a beginner.
+If you do an online search for kettlebells (or scan the weight rack at the gym), you'll see that they go from 2 pounds all the way up to 100 pounds or more.
+When I first added one to my own home gym, I ordered a 5-pounder because I wanted to start slow as a beginner.
 This is the weight I would recommend if you’re just starting out, too.
 Considering adding a kettlebell to your online cart?
 Here's what you need to know:

 What is a kettlebell?